cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 {% imgTag /img/guides/plugins/brave-browser.png "List of browsers includes Brave browser" %}

-Once selected, the Brave browser is detected using the same approach as any other browser of the `chrome` family.
+Once selected, the Brave browser is detected using the same approach as any other browser of the `chromium` family.

 {% imgTag /img/guides/plugins/brave-running-tests.png "Brave browser executing end-to-end tests" %}